mariozeats/mariozeats/content/post/blacksesameeclairs.md

 12. I drop the temp down to 300ish F and put the chopstick stabbed choux back into the oven to allow the insides to dry out.
 Usually I leave them in for another 15 minutes.
 I eat a sample one and if it's still doughy inside, I leave it for longer.
 13. Let cool.

-**2. Black Sesame Pastry Cream:**
+**2. Black Sesame Diplomat Cream:**

-- 4 large egg yolks
+- 5 large egg yolks
-- 37 g cornstarch
+- 45 g cornstarch
-- 340 g milk
+- 425 g milk
-- 70 g sugar
+- 100 g sugar
-- 50 g black sesame powder
+- 60ish g black sesame powder
-- 225 g heavy cream
+- 350 g heavy cream
-- 6 g powdered sugar
+- 15 g powdered sugar

-You need to make a custard and a whipped cream.
+1. You need to make a custard and a whipped cream.
 Take your large bowl and whisk that you're going to make the whipped cream with and throw that into the fridge before you begin.
 You want it cold.
-1. To prepare the black sesame powder, put around 100 g or more black sesame seeds onto a hot frying pan without any oil and toast on low heat, stirring constantly for about 15 minutes.
-Grind in a food processor to a powder.
+2. First prepare the **custard** component.
+In a large bowl, combine egg yolks and sugar.
+The longer you beat them, the less yellow your mixture will be (which is good).
+Add in cornstarch and mix.
-2. Now prepare the **custard component**.
-In a large bowl, combine egg yolks and cornstarch thoroughly.
+3. In a saucepan, high heat, combine milk and black sesame powder.
-3. In a saucepan, high heat, combine milk, sugar, and black sesame powder and bring to boil and remove from heat.
+4. Bring to boil and remove from heat.
-4. While whisking constantly, slowly add to bowl with yolks and cornstarch.
+5. While whisking constantly, slowly add to bowl with yolks, sugar, and cornstarch.
 You are tempering the egg yolks so that they won't scramble.
-Don't stop whisking!
-5. Return the mixture to the saucepan on high heat.
+6. Return the mixture to the saucepan on high heat.
-6. Bring to rolling boil, while whisking/ mixing constantly.
-I actually use my hand blender and constantly mix while it's on the stove.
-The mixture will become custard like.
+7. Bring to rolling boil, while whisking/ mixing constantly.
+I use a stick blender to get any lumps that may form at the bottom of the saucepan.
+The mixture will become custard like and coat a dipped spoon easily.
-7. If you did a good job mixing, you don't need to sieve, but if you see lumps, then sieve through a fine mesh into a bowl and then cover the bowl with cling wrap.
-Make sure to press it directly onto the custard to avoid condensation.
+8. Sieve into a bowl and cover the bowl with cling wrap.
+Since I use the blender, I don't have any clumps and have started skipping this step.
+You can add some black food coloring if it's too dingey grey :p.
-8. Chill.
+9. Chill (and whisk every 10 minutes to make sure it's actually starting to chill)
-9. Now prepare **whipped cream** component.
+10. Now prepare the **whipped cream** component.
 Take out the chilled bowl, whisk, and cream.
-10. Add cream and powdered sugar and whisk until firm peaks.
-Feel free to add some black sesame powder here if you want more.
+11. Add cream and powdered sugar and whisk until firm peaks.
+Adding black sesame powder into the a noncooked component will add graininess, so if you want that, you can also add some here (I usually just like to pack the custard full of it, but if you find your custard is lacking, you could add additional powder here).
-11. Take out black sesame custard and whisk a bit to loosen it up.
-Add a small amount of whipped cream to lighten the mixture even more.
+12. Take out the custard and whisk a bit to loosen it up.
+Add up to a third of the whipped cream to lighten the mixture even more.
-12. Slowly fold in the rest of the whipped cream, making sure not to overfold (will deflate the cream).
+13. Slowly fold in the rest of the whipped cream, making sure not to overfold (will deflate the cream).
-13. Place into a piping bag with a tip that will fit into the hole you made.
+14. Place into a piping bag with a tip that will fit into the hole you made.

 **3. White Chocolate "Glaze":**